-The St. John’s Status of Women Council/Women’s Centre is a feminist organization that since 1972 is continually working to achieve equality and justice through political activism, community collaboration and the creation of a safe and inclusive space for all women in the St. John’s area.
+The St. John’s Status of Women Council/Women’s Centre is a feminist organization that since 1972 is continually working to achieve equality and justice through political activism, community collaboration and the creation of a safe and inclusive space for all women and non-binary people in the St. John’s area.

 The work of the St. John’s Status of Women Council/Women’s Centre is guided by our beliefs and commitment to:

 - Feminism – We are committed to providing accessible services to all women and non-binary people irrespective of race, ancestry, age, sexual orientation and inclusive of those who are Indigenous, two-spirit, people of colour, trans, sex workers, and living with disabilities.

 - Community – We are committed to community building and community collaboration.
 We hold ourselves accountable to the broad community and to those who we serve.

 - Harm Reduction – Our work is focused on keeping women safe, minimizing risk and working alongside them in achieving their identified goals.

 - Trauma Informed Holistic Support and Programs – We strive to provide services that are welcoming, respectful, compassionate, supportive and appropriate to the needs of women and non-binary people affected by trauma.

 - Knowledge and Understanding – We are invested in building and applying our best knowledge in the service of positive change.
 We consider the women we serve to be the experts on their own lives and we seek understanding.

 - Nonpartisan – We are not influenced by or affiliated with a specific political party.